 Could your sore throat be a staph infection?
-Learn more about this rare but painful bacteria infection.
+Learn more about this rare but painful bacterial infection.

 While this is often the case, it is not always true.
-In some rarer cases the cause of your throat pain is actually a bacteria that is present in 20 to 30 percent of healthy people.
+In some rarer cases, the cause of your throat pain is a bacteria present in 20 to 30 percent of healthy people.

 What is Staph Bacteria?

-Classified as the among the deadliest of all disease-causing organisms since the 20th century, staphylococcal bacteria can be found on the skin or inside the nose of 20 to 30 percent of healthy people.
-As well as hiding inside the nose, it can also often be found in the mouth, on the breast tissue and in the genital, urinary and upper respiratory tracts.
+Classified as among the deadliest disease-causing organisms since the 20th century, staphylococcal bacteria can be found on the skin or inside the nose of 20 to 30 percent of healthy people.
+As well as hiding inside the nose, it can often be found in the mouth, breast tissue, and the genital, urinary, and upper respiratory tracts.

 New research has shown that the throat is also a popular place for this bacteria to thrive.
 An article in the Journal of Clinical Microbiology cited a study that determined Staphylococcus aureus colonization was more frequent in the throat than in the nostrils.